Most travelers and expats are always on the hunt for Budget Denmark Tips and that is why I have collected these gems for you. To help you save money.

 There are also buses, but if you are not sure where you are going or have not been given specific details on which bus to take, I would steer clear of them for the time being.

-The best way is the train.
+The best way is the train or metro.
 There are plenty of signs pointing to the trains.
 When you exit the baggage area, just go straight.
-When you get to the end of the hall, take a left down the escalator and the trains are there.
+When you get to the end of the hall, take a left down the escalator and the trains are there or up the stairs to the metro.

 Now before you head to the trains, you'll need a ticket, and this is where you can either save some money or get taken for a ride.
-For those in the know, you will get a klippekort at the ticket booth.
+Think about getting a Copenhagen Card which includes free travel on public transportation within the city and also discounts and free entry to many attractions and restaurants.
+There are also ticket machines located at the stations, but you should learn how to use them before you get there.

-The ticket booth is located right before you get the escalator.
+There is also a ticket booth located right before you get the stairs /escalator down to the metro and trains.
 The booth says "DSB" on the top and is located in the center of the hall right before the escalator to the trains.
 You can buy a single ticket from the DSB office, which will cost 36 kroner.

 You will soon realize that after your accommodations, that eating will be your next highest expense, but it does not have to ruin your holiday.
 There are ways to cut down the cost of eating out in Denmark.
 Check out budget dining in Denmark.